The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 - File a support request with VMware Support and note this KB Article ID in the problem description.
 For more information, see How to Submit a Support Request.

-/etc/hosts files on the ESX/ESXi host and ensure the IP address of the host in the DNS is the same as the IP address in the hosts configuration file.
-Also ensure that the IP, FQDN, and shortname are added to the ESX/ESXi hosts file.
+/etc/hostsfiles on the ESXi/ESX host and ensure the IP address of the host in the DNS is the same as the IP address in the hosts configuration file.
+Also ensure that the IP, FQDN, and shortname are added to the ESXi/ESX hosts file.
 For more information, see: